 1. La Rhune

-Sacred summit, the Rhune (905m) is a legendary hike.
+Sacred summit, La Rhune (905m) is a legendary hike.
 It might not be the easiest, but as the local saying goes "if you make it to the top of the Rhune you'll make it up any Basque mountain".
-Make sure you're well-equipped before starting off from Ascain, Sare, Olhette or the Saint-Ignace pass.
-It will take 2 to 3 hours to the top, but the views towards the ocean and the Pyrenees are worth every step.
+Make sure you're well-equipped before starting off from Ascain, Sare, or Olhette.
+It will take 2 to 3 hours to get to the top, but the view of the ocean and the Pyrenees are worth every step.

-You can also get to the top of the Rhune by rack-railway (single or return).
+You can also get to the top of the Rhune by rack-railway.

 2. The coastal path

-Beaches to creeks, cliffs to headlands, from Bidart to Saint-Sébastien, Talaia, the Basque coastal path, gives you 54km of sign-posted, protected, accessible walking along with endless panoramic views of the coast and sea.
+From beaches to creeks, cliffs to headlands, from Bidart to Saint-Sébastien, Talaia, the Basque coastal path, gives you 54km of waymarked, protected, accessible walking along with endless panoramic views of the coast and sea.
 Our favourite stretch: the rocky coastal path between Ciboure and Hendaye.